pass-culture/pass-culture-main/api/documentation/docs/understanding-our-api/messaging-system/authenticating-our-messages.md

 ---
 sidebar_position: 2
-description: How to authenticate notifications coming from the pass Culture application
+description: How to authenticate messages coming from the pass Culture application
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Authenticating our notifications
+# Authenticating our messages

 In the provider account creation process, you have been given **an API key**, to authenticate your call to our API, along with **a HMAC key**.
-**It is the HMAC key that should be used to authenticate our notifications.**
+**It is the HMAC key that should be used to authenticate our messages.**

 ## What happens on our side

-When we are about to send you a notification, **we compute the signature of our request payload (i.e. our request body) using the HMAC key**.
+When we are about to send you a message, **we compute the signature of our request payload (i.e. our request body) using the HMAC key**.
 The algorithm used is **sha256**.

 Here is how we compute the signature: